CANADA'S STORE Made for Life in Canada

 Ceramic

 Ceramic cookware is made without harmful synthetic chemicals including PTFEs, PFOAs and PFAs.
-They’re non-stick and suitable for cooking on high heat.
+They’re non-stick and suitable for cooking on low to medium heat settings.

 Cast Iron